-Luxi For All is a small attachment for smartphones and tablets which works with a FREE app to turn your device into an incident light meter.
+Luxi For All is a small attachment for iOS devices which works with a FREE app to turn your device into an incident light meter.
 When paired with the FREE LuxiTM app, Luxi For All will help you determine the best settings for your DSLR or other camera, so you can take perfectly exposed pictures.

-Luxi For All is a diffusion dome attachment for your mobile device's front-facing camera.
-When paired with the Luxi app (availble both for iOS and Android), Luxi For All will help you determine the best settings for your DSLR or other camera, so you can take perfectly exposed pictures.
+Luxi For All is a diffusion dome attachment for your iOS device's front-facing camera.
+When paired with the Luxi app for iOS, Luxi For All will help you determine the best settings for your DSLR or other camera, so you can take perfectly exposed pictures.
 It's just like one of those fancy old-school light meters, but at a far better price.
 And because it works with the gadget you already have in your pocket, it's way more convenient!

 "I already have a light meter built into my camera; why do I need a separate device?"

 The light meter built into cameras measures reflected light.
 A reflected light meter shows an appropriate setting for an average of the whole scene.
 If you are taking a picture of a scene that does has neither an average, nor internally consistent lighting situation, your camera's built-in light meter will not be accurate.
 Usually, that causes an overexposed or underexposed picture.

 Sunset portraits and other pictures with strong back-lighting are common situations, and can be aided by using an incident light meter like Luxi For All.